Koh Chang Snorkelling Guide

 Thai Fun.
 You’ll see a lot of different islands on this 1,350 Baht day trip aboard a large white vessel.
 But it is a long day on a boat, you’re looking at around 10 hours or so if you are staying on White Sand Beach.
 This is more of a nice sightseeing cruise with a bit of snorkeling thrown in rather than a trip you’d take specifically if you wanted to snorkel.

 Dive Companies.
 It’s also worth noting that all dive companies will take snorkelers on the boat.
 However, there will be a compromise as the best dive sites aren’t necessarily the best for snorkeling.
-But ift’s worth bearing in mind if some of your family want to dive and others want to snorkel – you can all go on the same boat.
-Plus dive companies will have far better equipment for you to use.
+But it’s worth bearing in mind if some of your family want to dive and others want to snorkel – you can all go on the same boat.
+Plus dive companies will have far better equipment – mask / snorkel and fins – for you to use.

 Private Boat Trips.
 These can also be arranged through most tour companies.
 These are a good option if you’re traveling with with extended family or in a group of friends.
 Figure on around 5,000 – 8,000 Baht / day for a day trip by wooden boat from bangbao.
 Or from around 6,500 – 12,000 Baht for a full day by speedboat from Kai Bae or Bangbao.